-- Must meet the Program admission requirements and be selected for Program admission. - Must submit a written request for transfer and a letter of recommendation from the director of the previous nursing program verifying the student is in good standing and eligible to return, or continue enrollment in nursing courses. - Must submit all transcripts and nursing course descriptions from the previous school of nursing. - Should understand that nursing courses from other nationally-accredited programs will be evaluated for transfer on an individual basis and must be able to complete nursing coursework within 150% of the defined program length..
+- Must meet the Program admission requirements and be selected for Program admission. - Must submit a written request for transfer and a letter of recommendation from the director of the previous nursing program verifying the student is in good standing and eligible to return, or continue enrollment in nursing courses. - Must submit all transcripts and nursing course descriptions from the previous school of nursing. - Should understand that courses from other accredited programs will be evaluated for transfer on an individual basis and nursing coursework must be completed within 150% of the defined program length..